 Assets Held by Trustee are assets restricted pursuant to a trust indenture, relating to the Corporation's long-term debt.
-The specific accounts held by the trustee, in accordance with the requirements of the trust indenture as of December 31, 2015 and 2014, include a bond fund, debt service reserve fund, entrance fee escrow fund, and an operating reserve fund.
+The specific accounts held by the trustee, in accordance with the requirements of the trust indenture as of December 31, 2016 and 2015, include a bond fund, debt service reserve fund, and an operating reserve fund.